 HSGP is a warm and welcoming community of humanists, atheists, agnostics, free-thinkers, and non-theists of all types.
 The group aims to enrich the lives of any who join us through explorations in science, philosophy, history, and the arts.

-We are primarily an educational organization, providing bi-monthly lectures by experts in various fields; opportunities for intellectual intercourse over books, arts, and specific discussion topics; and social events such as game nights, potlucks, and special celebrations through the year.
+We are primarily an educational organization, providing bi-monthly lectures by experts in various fields; opportunities for intellectual discourse over books, arts, and specific discussion topics; and social events such as game nights, potlucks, and special celebrations through the year.
 Our members have diverse and passionate interests in topics such as separation of church and state, evolution, technology, and environmental issues.

 We offer a community of secular minded people who want to spend time with like-minded individuals in a non-religious setting.
 Though we do not (yet) provide childcare at HSGP events, we do have a playroom and a family bathroom as well as children’s programs, so parents are welcome to bring their children.
 Please consider joining us, for events that interest you, or as a member of our growing community.